maple24/Notes/Miscellaneous/README.md

 ## HMR(hot module replacement)
 > HMR is a way of exchanging modules in a running application (and adding/removing modules).
 You basically can update changed modules without a full page reload.

+## hook
+Hooking is a computer programming term that refers to a collection of techniques employed to change how applications or operating systems behave.
+Hooking involves the interception of function calls, system events, or messages, and the code snippets that perform these interceptions are called hooks.

 ## JSX
 > ReactJS relies on **JavaScript Expressions**, popularly known as JSX.
 In simple terms, JSX is a means of adding HTML code within the JavaScript code.